More

 • 1 English cucumber, peeled, cut into matchsticks

-• Approximately 1 cup red cabbage, sliced razor-thin
+• 1 cup red cabbage, sliced razor-thin

 • 1/4 cup chopped cilantro leaves